Kostecki/Yatzy/PLAN.md

 ## Architecture

-- **Hosting**: 100% self-hosted, single Docker image, one container, one volume for the SQLite file.
+- **Hosting**: 100% self-hosted, single Docker image, one container, one named volume for the SQLite file.
 No external/paid services.
-Served at `yatzy.mydomain.tld` behind an existing reverse proxy (TLS termination handled there — satisfies the PWA service worker's secure-context requirement for free). **Not yet built** — no `Dockerfile`/`docker-compose.yml` in the repo yet; see Build order step 9.
+Served at `yatzy.mydomain.tld` behind an existing reverse proxy (TLS termination handled there — satisfies the PWA service worker's secure-context requirement for free). **Built** — multi-stage `Dockerfile` (deps → build → prod-deps → runtime, `node:26-alpine`, runs as the non-root `node` user), `docker-compose.yml`, and a GitHub Actions workflow (`build-push-image.yml`) that tests, builds multi-arch (amd64/arm64) images, pushes to `ghcr.io`, and deploys via Komodo on push to `main`.
+See README for local dev/deploy instructions.
 - **Frontend**: Vite + **React** SPA (not SvelteKit — no SSR/content need).
 Originally planned as Svelte; the implementation switched to React partway through — everything below reflects the actual React stack, not the original Svelte plan.
 Installable PWA via `vite-plugin-pwa` — **built**.
 - **Styling**: **Mantine** (`@mantine/core` + `@mantine/hooks`) — component library, not the originally-planned Tailwind + shadcn-svelte (that combination doesn't apply once the frontend is React).
 - **Localization**: `react-i18next`, English + Danish locale files (`common` + `content` namespaces, the latter for game-mode/category copy sourced from the seed data).
 Not present in the original plan; added during the React build.